-Shell-Shocked Veteran: Either before the series or during it, the character suffers a particularly nasty case of Heroic BSOD, after which the character enters a Heroic Safe Mode and never leaves.
-The lights are on, the computer's running, but all the games and fun stuff are offline.
-(Not to be confused with Heroic Safe Mode, which uses the same metaphor to describe something different.)
+- Shell-Shocked Veteran: Either before the series or during it, the character suffers a particularly nasty case of Heroic BSoD, after which he reboots in Safe Mode and never leaves.
+The computer's running, but all the games and fun stuff are offline.
+(Not to be confused with the Heroic Safe Mode trope, which uses the same metaphor to describe something different.)

 This last one has real world examples in Flat affect, Post Traumatic Stress Disorder, and Shell Shock.

 The silent warrior has roots stretching back to The Drifter in Westerns and farther back.
 The Stoics in ancient Greece were philosophers who believed that self-control is the highest virtue, and detachment from strong emotions and passion would give them greater insight in their quest for truth.
 They also thought that emotional reactions to the inevitable were silly; given that We All Die Someday, what is grieving over death but a judgment that the inevitable was somehow wrong?
 Stoics would later be criticized for fatalism and apathy.
 Examples of these tend to be The Spock.